ZcashFoundation/frost/README.md

 - Repairable Threshold Scheme (RTS) from ['A Survey and Refinement of Repairable Threshold Schemes'](https://eprint.iacr.org/2017/1155) which allows a participant to recover a lost share with the help of a threshold of other participants;
 - [Re-Randomized FROST](https://eprint.iacr.org/2024/436).
-- Refresh Share functionality using a Trusted Dealer or Distributed Key Agreement.
+- Refresh Share functionality using a Trusted Dealer or Distributed Key Generation.
 This can be used to refresh the shares of the participants or to remove a participant.

 ## Getting Started